Kong/analytics-agent-jquery/readme.md

 - `fallbackIp` - Fallback IP for Client / Server when not fetched, defaults to `127.0.0.1`
 - `hostname` - Server hostname, defaults to `window.location.hostname`
 - `fetchServerIp` - Flag to disable fetching server A Record, defaults to `true`
-- `fetchClientIp` - Flat to disable fetching client address, defaults to `true`
+- `fetchClientIp` - Flag to disable fetching client address, defaults to `true`
 - `debug` - Debug mode
+- `ssl` - Flag to enable SSL support, defaults to `false`

+### Disable analytics for request

+To disable analytics logging for specific requests when making an ajax request via jQuery set `global` option to `false`.

 ## Copyright and license